warthurii/personal-site/src/data/about.md

 - My 11th grade year I took the course "Digital Electrons" and enjoyed every second of it (particularly removing the resistors from circuits to blow up the lights).
 Here I gained the ability to do arithmetic in binary, boolean algebra, solder circuit boards, diagram circuits, and build circuits with breadboards.

-- My final year of high school I took poised to go on and be a mechanical engineer I took "Engineering Principles" and quickly fell out of love.
-It started off good learning about simple machines and mechanical advantage, but was quickly spoiled by truss calculations.
-Little did I know there were computer programs to do those for us.
+- Planning to be a mechanical engineer, my final year of high school I took "Engineering Principles" and quickly fell out of love.
+It started off good learning about simple machines and mechanical advantage, but just seemed lackluster compared to digital electronics.
+Having to do truss calculations by hand did not help.

 - After a not great time in engineering principles and subpar visits to the University of Akron I discovered the Bowling Green State was the cheapest school in Ohio and had a degree in Software Engineering which intrigued me.